 Whatever legal services your lawyer is providing, he or she must:

-(h) Treat your fairly, respectfully and without discrimination.
+(h) treat you fairly, respectfully and without discrimination;

-(i) Keep you informed about the work being done and advise you when it is completed.
+(i) keep you informed about the work being done and advise you when it is completed; and

 TERMS OF ENGAGEMENT

-1.2 If we agree to provide services to a person who is related to or associated with you (an Associate), those services will be provided on the terms set out in these Terms and, in receiving the benefit of our advice, your Associate will be deemed to have accepted these Terms.
-You accept these Terms on behalf of, and as agent for, all of your Associates.
+1.2 If we agree to provide services to any person or legal entity on your instructions (an Associate), those services will be provided on the terms set out in these Terms.
+In consideration of the Associate receiving the benefit of our advice, you will be deemed to have represented to us and warranted you have express authority to bind the Associate to these Terms and that these Terms have been accepted on behalf of, and as agent for, all of your Associates.

 2.1 We have the usual authority of a lawyer to act on your behalf in relation to each instruction we accept.
 This includes your authority, where reasonable, to incur expenses; engage law firms in other regions or jurisdictions; and engage external barristers or experts.